whitneyburton/portfolios/students/jeff_ruane/20150814-jeff_ruane-m1.markdown

 ## Community

+"Jeff is a great paring partner, reliable posse member, and always pleasant to work with.
+I'm glad we're in the same posse." - Adam Caron

 ### Giving Feedback

 I have given feedback to both of my project partners, and to a handful of other people in my cohort and others.

 ### Playing a Part

 I'm not generally the most outgoing person, and it takes me a while to get comfortable in a new environment.
 Also, being in the first module, and being new to programming, I didn't really have the tools to help people out, although I was always willing to help people if I could.
 I attending a handful of after school sessions, and helped clean up the space when it was my posse's turn to do so.
 In addition, I've volunteered to help get 1508 prepared during the off week.

 ## Review